 (Event Rules, Awards)

 The Canberra Walking Festival incorporates the Canberra Two Day Medal Walk and is a non-competitive challenge walk for all ages.
 It's not a race but is about fun, fitness, fellowship and personal challenge.
 Running is not permitted.

 The walks take you along Canberra's extensive footpath and recreation path network.
 Routes pass national buildings and Lake Burley Griffin and go through a number of Canberra's Nature Parks and are different both days.
 The times allowed means there is time to do some sightseeing or enjoy a coffee along the way while enjoying Canberra's autumn and the company of fellow walkers.
 The only requirement being to complete the Walk before 4 pm each day.

-In 2016 we will offer our very first point-to-point walk along Canberra's Centenary Trail, with free bus transportation from the Control Centre to the start of your chosen distance.
+In 2016 we offered our very first point-to-point walk along Canberra's Centenary Trail, with free bus transportation from the Control Centre to the start of your chosen distance.
+This is being offered again in 2017.
 Online registration is required to guarantee your seat on the bus.

 Everyone who completes any route on both Saturday and Sunday will receive the Canberra Two Day Walk Medal.
 Separate medals are also awarded to marathon finishers.

 The routes differ each day, but start and finish at the same place (the Control Centre).

 Children under the age of 12 must be accompanied by a responsible adult.

 Full instructions for the walk are included with your registration.
 Please read this carefully.

 The Walk will be held irrespective of the weather.